 Across the Sky

 Have you ever wondered how long your focus could last while walking on top of a one-inch-wide piece of slackline webbing?
 Theoretically, if a line continued in distance for as long as the eye could see, at what point would you fall off?
 At what point would the world’s best balanced athletes fall off?
-The discipline of “longlining” attempts to answer this question and the numbers continue to exponentially grow as webbing technology and the skill level of slackliners worldwide advances.
-This question of length then becomes the main focus and adversary for “longliners” who naturally take this challenge to great heights as well.
+The discipline of “longlining” attempts to answer this question and the record lengths continue to exponentially grow as webbing technology and skill level of slackliners worldwide advances.
+This question of distance becomes the main focus and adversary for “longliners” who naturally take this challenge to great heights as well.

-In the world there exists a very small niche community of highly trained slackliners who devote their balanced practices to pushing distance and height.
-In my experience of being surrounded by these talented individuals, the majority of them aren’t doing this to stroke their own personal egos or for any real claim to fame.
-After all, walking across a slackline is a very arbitrary and personal accomplishment all things considered.
-Instead,what I’ve noticed is that their deepest motivations and desires to push the limits of body and mind stem from a profound need to be the best version of themselves.
+In the world, there exists a very small niche community of highly trained slackliners who devote their lives to balanced practices daily and break staggering world records regularly.
+The observation I’ve made of these talented individuals is that, the majority of them aren’t pursuing this challenge to stroke their egos or for any real claim to fame.
+Walking across a slackline is a very arbitrary and personal accomplishment all things considered, and there is little notoriety for it in mainstream culture.
+Instead, what I’ve experienced is that their deepest motivations and desires, to push the limits of body and mind, stem from a profound need to be the best version of themselves.
 To explore their outer limits and see what is humanly possible when strict rules and definitions are ignored.
 During this Fall season, those limits were pushed longer and higher than they ever had been before.